stephwang99/ShopifyBackEnd2021/README.md

 # Shopify Back-end developer Summer 2021
-An image repository using object-oriented design with simple commands such as list, add and delete
+An image repository built from scratch using object-oriented design.
+It allows simple commands such as list, add and delete

 **Image Class**
 - String user